sophiebatten123/Hangman/README.md

 # How to play Hangman

 Hangman is a quick and easy word guessing game.
-The inital set up of the game displays a gallow and an underscore for each letter within the unknown word.
+The initial set up of the game displays gallows and an underscore for each letter within the unknown word.

 The player must enter a letter they believe is contained within the word.

 If the answer is correct the letter guessed will appear in the correct location on the corresponding underscore.
-However, be careful, if too many letters are guessed that do not appear within the word the player is hanged and looses the game.
+However, be careful, if too many letters are guessed that do not appear within the word the player is hanged and loses the game.

 For more information on how to play Hangman click the following link: [Wikipedia - How to play Hangman](https://en.wikipedia.org/wiki/Hangman_(game))